Duration of Transients in Outbreaks: When can Infectiousness be Estimated?: Introduction

 \section{Introduction}

-The exponential growth regime of a stratified SEIR-model is well-described \cite{SIR1, SIR2, SIR3} where the growth rate is equal to the largest eigenvalue of the generator matrix.
-However, this requires the system to be in the corresponding eigenstate, which is rarely the case, as the introduction of a disease often comes from a few single individuals.
+An exponential fit is commonly used to estimate the infectiousness (e.g.\ the initial reproduction number) at the introduction of a new disease or variant.
+This is of course highly dependent on the growth actually being exponential in nature, and any non-exponential part of the growth therefore has significant consequences for these estimates.
+The assumption of exponential growth typically comes from a fully mixed model such as SIR-type models, where the exponential growth regime is well-described by the expansion around the disease-free equilibrium \cite{SIR1, SIR2, SIR3}.
+For a stratified model that considers several groups, the maximum growth rate is equal to the largest eigenvalue of the generator matrix.
+However, this requires the system to be in the corresponding eigenstate, which is rarely the case initially, as the introduction of a disease often comes from a few single individuals.
+It is therefore essential to understand when the transients of an outbreak have disappeared and the solution (temporarily) has converged sufficiently to the dominant eigenstate.
+A similar analysis can be found in \cite{RateOfConvergence}, but we here use data to quantify the rates, and also go into more details around the structure of the convergence.

-The non-exponential growth has significant consequences for estimate of infectiousness at the introduction of a new disease or variant, because the growth rate is commonly used here.
-It is therefore essential to understand when an outbreak actually follows the largest eigenvalue, and, by extension, when the Corrections to the exponential growth from other effects such as spatial spread have already been investigated \cite{Liu, SecondQuant}, whereas this paper will focus on the convergence to the eigenstate.
-This is of particular interest when comparing the relative infectiousness of a emerging new variant versus existing variants, see for instance \cite{Household}.